PostHog/posthog.com/contents/blog/ab-testing-examples.md

 ![Instacart optimizer](../images/blog/ab-testing-examples/optimizer.png)

 When planning the test, they realized they couldn’t just split by customer or shopper because those were interdependent.
 For example, deliveries from both algorithms might dispatch to the same shopper.
-Instead, they tested the new algorithm with:
+Instead, they experimented and analyzed the new algorithm in three ways:

-- **Simulations** to replay the history of customer and shopper behavior using the new algorithm.
+1. With **Simulations** to replay the history of customer and shopper behavior using the new algorithm.
 This showed a 2.1% increase in efficiency.

-- After the simulations were positive, they temporarily launched the new algorithm in San Francisco.
+2. After the simulations were positive, they temporarily launched the new algorithm to everyone in San Francisco.
 Doing **before and after analysis** showed an estimated efficiency increase of 2.9%.

-- Along with this, they checked **differences in differences** to compare SF (where the change launched) and Oakland (where it didn’t) which were geographically similar and showed correlated efficiency before and after the change.
+3. Along with this, they checked **differences in differences** to compare SF (where the change launched) and Oakland (where it didn’t) which were geographically similar and showed correlated efficiency before and after the change.

 None of these options proved the change **caused** an improvement, only that changes **correlated** to improvement.
 Each analysis also missed potentially impactful variables like geography and time.